patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/units-and-symbols.md

 showTitle: true
 ---

 This page focuses on how to write units and symbols in an interface.
-For guidance on displaying numeric values like date, time, and currency, see our [Numerics](/design-guidelines/content/numerics) page.
+For guidance on writing and displaying numeric values like date, time, and currency, see our [Numerics](/design-guidelines/content/numerics) page.

 Use consistent formatting, terminology, and symbols to display units of measure in your UI.
 Units of measure and symbols often appear when describing quantitative values including: